 We recognize that paying full tuition may be difficult.
 Our financial assistance program is designed to promote the development of a richly diverse student population that enhances the quality of a ROBS education and to allow for the continued enrollment of students whose families experience an economic hardship or a substantial change in income or expenses that might prevent continued enrollment.

-ROBS uses School and Student Services (SSS), provided by the National Association of Independent Schools, to process applications.
+ROBS uses School and Student Services (SSS), part of Community Brands, to process applications.
 Based on reported financial information, SSS calculates an estimated amount a family would be expected to contribute to educational expenses.
 This information is used by our Financial Aid Committee to ensure fair and objective decisions.
 We invite families to speak with Marguerite McHard in our business office about our philosophy and policies for financial assistance.

 What is financial assistance?